lake-wg/edhoc/draft-ietf-lake-traces.md

 c9 23 71 c9 82 56 31 70 b5
 ~~~~~~~~

-Since METHOD = 3, R authenticates using static DH.
+Since METHOD = 3, the Responder authenticates using static DH.
 The EDHOC key exchange algorithm is based on the same curve as for the ephemeral keys, which is P-256, since the selected cipher suite is 2.

-R's static Diffie-Hellman P-256 key pair:
+The Responder's static Diffie-Hellman P-256 key pair:

 ~~~~~~~~
 Responder's private authentication key